FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 it represents a time or price.
 Simple Binary Encoding represents all of the semantic data types that FIX protocol has defined across all encodings.
 In message specifications, FIX data type is declared with attribute semanticType.
-See the section 2.2 below for a listing of those FIX types.
+See the section [*FIX data type summary*](#fix-data-type-summary) below for a listing of those FIX types.

 ### Encoding